Early Life and Education

 Alain Taravella was born on May 24, 1948, in Falaise, Calvados, France.
-He showed an early interest in real estate, which would later define his career.
-Taravella graduated from HEC Paris in 1971.
-During his studies, he financed his education by engaging in real estate transactions, specifically the sale of apartments.
+His early interest in real estate and business led him to pursue a degree at HEC Paris, a prestigious business school, graduating in 1971.
+During his studies, he financed his education through real estate transactions.

 Rise to Success

-In 1975, Taravella joined the Brémond group as head of the leisure division.
-When the group became Pierre & Vacances, he became CEO in 1985.
-In 1994, he founded Altarea, a company focused on shopping center development.
-Taravella took advantage of the downturn in the real estate market to acquire land.
-He worked on the Bercy Village development project in 1999.
-Altarea was listed on the stock exchange in 2004.
-In 2007, Altarea acquired Cogedim, which expanded Altarea's portfolio.
-He led the acquisition of Cap 3000 in 2010.
+Taravella's career began in 1975 when he joined the Brémond group, where he became the head of the leisure division.
+In 1978, the group transitioned into Pierre & Vacances, specializing in leisure centers.
+Taravella became CEO in 1985.
+In 1994, he founded Altarea, a shopping center development company.
+He took advantage of the downturn in the real estate market in the early 1990s to acquire land in droves.
+In 1999, he worked on the Bercy Village development project, which Altarea marketed.
+The company was listed on the stock exchange in 2004.
+In 2007, he acquired Cogedim, a real estate developer of housing and offices.

 Key Business Strategies